 I’ve already removed my DC reviews from Hubpages.
 I intend on republishing them on Keenlinks, posting them periodically and linking them to other Marvel blogs as appropriate.
 What this will do is bring the number of writing platforms from three to two, so that I’m only publishing on Keenlinks and GUG (maybe the periodic blog will find its way to Hubpages).
 Condensing most of my writing to Keenlinks will, I hope, offer me a sense of freedom I have not possessed.
 I will have control over my content: when I post blogs, how long they are, and how I can tether them to other narratives I’ve written without fear of links being eliminated.
 My writing, I hope, will no longer sound stuffy or constructed to fit a box.

 I will be more lenient in how I choose to post DC reviews.
 Most times with my Marvel blogs, I enjoy tethering them to a recent “Spider-view” post.
 For example, I recently posted two “(Strand)om Stories” reviews about Black Panther and Iron Man stories (haphazardly) connected to a “Spider-view” post dedicated to a narrative where both characters appeared.
 With the DC reviews I’ve already written, several of them followed a pattern or semblance of a pattern: I posted several in semi-chronological order (Crisis on Infinite Earths, followed by immediate post-Crisis narratives, such as “Batman: Year One,” John Byrne’s Man of Steel limited series, and Green Lantern’s Emerald Dawn miniseries) or based on a certain theme (such as Superman: Birthright, Superman: Secret Origins, Superman: Red Son, and Superman: For All Seasons, all dealing with Superman origin stories/Supes’ early years).
 Others were a little more loosely defined (the Batman graphic novel Arkham Asylum: A Serious House on Serious House was kinda thrown in there).
-The order I originally posted these in will be maintained, with a few exceptions.
+The order I originally posted these in on Hubpages will be maintained.

 Once I reach the end of my previously published material, I’ll determine the right order for new content.
 I don’t want these reviews to be another “branch” of my Spider-Man reviews, and I don’t foresee myself directly tethering DC reviews to “Spider-view” or “(Strand)om Stories” posts.
 I don’t need to scramble and review some Batman story Frank Miller wrote just because I reviewed a Daredevil narrative he scripted.
 I assume I will want these posts to fit into each other in some way, but I hopefully won’t be as strict and will allow for the random volume or graphic novel to slip in.
 If review contain connections to Marvel-centric posts, and vice versa, great.
 I’ll reference them, link reviews together.
 But, as I said, I wish to be more lenient with these reviews.
 Just post them whenever I would like to.